Moesif/moesifmiddleware-go-example/README.md

 }
 ```

-3. Switch to `moesif_capture_outgoing` directory and run the test `go test -v` - and the data (incoming and outgoing api call) should be captured in the corresponding Moesif account of the application id.
+3. Switch to `moesif_capture_outgoing` directory and run the test `go test -run TestCaptureOutgoing` - and the data (incoming and outgoing api call) should be captured in the corresponding Moesif account of the application id.

 ## Other integrations